redpanda-data/connect/website/cookbooks/enrichments.md

 }
 ```

-## Enrichment Workflows

-Extracting the claims of an article isn't enough for us to detect fake news, for
-that we need to add two more enrichments.

 ### Hyperbole Detector

-Next up is a 'hyperbole detector' that takes a `POST` request containing the
-article contents and returns a hyperbole score between 0 and 1.
-This time the
-format is array-based and therefore supports calculating multiple documents
-in a single request, making better use of the host machines GPU.
+Next up is a 'hyperbole detector' that takes a `POST` request containing the article contents and returns a hyperbole score between 0 and 1.
+This time the format is array-based and therefore supports calculating multiple documents in a single request, making better use of the host machines GPU.

 A request should take the following form: